 Tel: + 39 / 6 / 4730 76 66

 The Management Board of ALE is composed of:

 - the Executive Presidency

-- the other Presidents of all constituent member unions of ALE that are not already represented among the executive officers
+- President/Secretary General of the member unions wich are not already represented among the Executive Presidency

 - the Treasurer

-The chief organ of ALE is the ALE Congress which is generally held every four years.
+The main decision-making body of ALE is the ALE Congress which is generally held every four years.
 The ALE Congress elects the Executive Officers of the Management Board and passes resolutions on main political aims for the period until the next ALE Congress.

 Central Office and language

 ALE’s Central Office is located at the offices of whichever individual union currently provides its President.
-The Central Office is momentarily located in Madrid (Spain).
-The chosen language, in which communication takes place is determined by usefulness and requires a majority decision of the Board of Management.
-Momentarily the language used within ALE is German.
+The Central Office is now located in Madrid (Spain).
+The chosen language for internal and external communications is english.

 All autonomous and democratically organised European trades unions and professional organisations whose task it is to represent individual or specific professions of railway cabin staff are eligible to become members of ALE.